What is condo association insurance?

 Same goes for the insurance for your condo.
-Insuring a condo is way different than insuring a home.
+Ensuring a condo is way different than insuring a home.
 Those who own a condo are liable for getting a portion of the property covered by a condo association insurance on their own.
 The process and rules or agreements are very different from those involved in getting home insurance and it is very important to know the things we are about to discuss to make sure that you have the right condo association insurance.

 These are the things you need to know when you are getting a condo association insurance.

 Condo owners don’t own the whole complex.
 They only own their unit and share ownership of the rest of the other units with all other condo owners.
 This means that all owners have the obligation and responsibility for having their areas insured with a condo association insurance.
 One of a condo association’s tasks is to collect monthly dues from the owners and uses some of the funds for the condo association insurance.
 The owner is usually responsible for getting everything insured within his own unit.
 The condo association’s policy should state clearly which areas or parts of the complex it covers.